Exact Worst-case Performance of First-order Methods for Composite Convex Optimization: Performance estimation framework for first-order algorithms

-If in addition $\mathcal{F}_K(\E)$, $\mathcal{M}$, $\mathcal{P}$ and $\mathcal{I}$ are linearly Gram-representable, then the corresponding \revd{convex} problem is a semidefinite program of the form~\eqref{PEPS:SDP}, whose variables are $F_N\in\mathbb{R}^{n(N+2)}$ and $G_N\in\mathbb{S}^{(n+1)(N+2)}$. \end{proposition} \begin{proof} It directly follows from Remark~\ref{remark:gram} and from the definitions of (linear) Gram-representability for the class of functions, first-order methods, performance measures, optimality condition of a solution and initialization conditions: any solution to the corresponding optimization problem can be transformed into a particular instance of~\eqref{eq:origOpt}, and vice versa. \end{proof}
+If in addition $\mathcal{F}_K(\E)$, $\mathcal{M}$, $\mathcal{P}$, and $\mathcal{I}$ are linearly Gram-representable, then the corresponding \revd{convex} problem is an SDP of the form~\eqref{PEPS:SDP}, with $F_N\in\mathbb{R}^{n(N+2)}$ and $G_N\in\mathbb{S}^{(n+1)(N+2)}$ as variables. \end{proposition} \begin{proof} It directly follows from Remark~\ref{remark:gram} and from the definitions of (linear) Gram-representability for the class of functions, first-order methods, performance measures, optimality condition of a solution, and initialization conditions: any solution to the corresponding optimization problem can be transformed into a particular instance of~\eqref{eq:origOpt}, and vice versa. \end{proof} \begin{remark}The optimal value of~\eqref{Intro:PEP} increases with dimension $d$. \\When \eqref{Intro:PEP} with Gram-representable elements attains a finite optimal value, Proposition~\ref{thm:sdp_pep} implies the existence of a function with dimension \revv{at most} $(n+1)(N+2)$ that achieves \rev{the} worst-case value.\end{remark}